akshaychobe/Coursera-self-driving-cars-specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w3-notes.md

 ### Lesson 2: Industry Methods for Safety Assurance and Testing

-**Waymo safety Perpective (released in 2017**
+**Waymo safety Perspective (released in 2017)**
-- Waymo coverage all 12 part of NHTSA but organizes them into 5 level safety approach
+- Waymo covers all 12 parts of NHTSA but organizes them into 5 level safety approach
-  - `Behavioral Safety` : wide range of scanarios within the ODD and maintain vehicle safety through it.
+  - `Behavioral Safety` : wide range of scenarios within the ODD and maintain vehicle safety through it.
   - `Functional Safety` : the systems have backups and redundancies allowing the car to switch into a secondary component or a backup process to minimize the severity of failures and return the vehicle to a safe state
   - `Crash Safety` : to ensure minimum damage to people inside the car during a crash
   - `Operational Safety` : interfaces are usable and convenient and intuitive.
-Allowing the passengers to have some level of control over the vehicle but in ways that maintain system safety
+Allowing the passengers to have some level of control over the vehicle but only in ways that maintain system safety
-  - `Non collision safety` : minime the danger to people that may interact with the systemin some ways : first responders, mechanics, Engineers and so on
+  - `Non collision safety` : minimize the danger to people that may interact with the system in some ways : first responders, mechanics, Engineers, and so on

 **Waymo: Safety Processes**
-- Identify hazard scenarions & potential mitigations (attenuations)
+- Identify hazard scenarios & potential mitigations (attenuations)
 - Use Hazard assessment methods to define safety requirements
   - Preliminary analysis
   - Fault tree
   - Design Failure Modes & Effects Analyses
-- Conduct extensive testing to make sure safety requirement are met
+- Conduct extensive testing to make sure safety requirements are met

 **Waymo: Level of testing to ensure safety**
 - Simulation testing : more than 10 million miles of simulation per day